 Create a Moving Timeline Checklist

-Start eight weeks out, if possible, and track all the stages of the move over that eight-week timeframe.
-Include:
+Start eight weeks out, if possible, and track all the stages of the move over that timeframe.
+Your checklist should include things like:

 - Planning and preparation steps